hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 ## Example Usage

-This example provisions a basic Linux Virtual Machine Scale Set on an internal network.
-Additional examples of how to use the `azurerm_linux_virtual_machine_scale_set` resource can be found [in the ./examples/vm-scale-set/linux` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/vm-scale-set/linux).
+This example provisions a basic Windows Virtual Machine Scale Set on an internal network.
+Additional examples of how to use the `azurerm_windows_virtual_machine_scale_set` resource can be found [in the ./examples/vm-scale-set/windows` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/vm-scale-set/windows).

 ```hcl
 resource "azurerm_resource_group" "example" {